-Covid certificate showing negative test, recovery or vaccination within EU, proof of vaccination required from most non-EU countries
+Covid certificate showing negative test, recovery or vaccination within EU, proof of vaccination or recovery required from most non-EU countries

-Arrivals from 'risk' countries are able to enter Spain with a negative diagnostic test or a certificate of recovery if they meet one of the following conditions: EU residents; long-term visa holders; health professionals; transport, marine and aeronautical personnel traveling as part of their work; diplomatic and military personnel traveling as part of their duties; students traveling for study; highly qualified workers, including participants in high-level sports events taking place in Spain; duly accredited imperative family reasons; reasons of force majeure.
+A negative test certificate is acceptable for the following groups: EU residents; long-term visa holders; health professionals; transport, marine and aeronautical personnel traveling as part of their work; diplomatic and military personnel traveling as part of their duties; students traveling for study; highly qualified workers, including participants in high-level sports events taking place in Spain; duly accredited imperative family reasons; reasons of force majeure.

 Residents of the following countries can also provide a negative test certificate: Bahrain, Chile, Colombia, Indonesia, Kuwait, New Zealand, Peru, Qatar, Rwanda, Saudi Arabia, South Korea, United Arab Emirates, Uruguay, China, Hong Kong, Macao and Taiwan.

 Accepted tests and vaccines

 Vaccines must be authorized by the European Medicines Agency or World Health Organization.
 Certificates with vaccines not authorized by these agencies are also acceptable, but the last dose administered must be of one of the authorized vaccines.